 A person who suspects fraudulent activity shall immediately report the matter to his or her Department Head.
-If the Department Head is suspected of involvement in the fraudulent activity, or of being an accessory after the fact to the fraud, then the report shall be made directly to the appropriate Vice President, which shall be the Vice President of Academic Affairs in the case of an academic employee, the Vice President of Student Affairs in the case of a student services employee, or Vice President of Business Affairs for all other employees.
+If the Department Head is suspected of involvement in the fraudulent activity, or of being an accessory after the fact to the fraud, then the report shall be made directly to the appropriate Vice President, which shall be the Vice President of Academic and Student Affairs in the case of an academic or student services employee, or Vice President of Business Affairs for all other employees.
 If the appropriate Vice President is suspected of involvement in the fraudulent activity, or of being an accessory after the fact to the fraud, then the report shall be made directly to the President of the College.